Magnon-magnon coupling in synthetic ferrimagnets: Spin dynamics

 \subsection{NiFe(5 nm)/Ru(0.4 nm)/NiFe(3 nm)}

 Figures~\ref{fig3}(b) and (c) represent individual measurement curves targeted at two resonance modes in the sample NiFe(5 nm)/Ru(0.4 nm)/NiFe(3 nm) for $\theta = 90^{\circ}$ and different frequencies.
 These individual scans are used to produce a $f$-$\mu _0 H$ two-dimensional plot as shown in Fig.~\ref{fig3}(d) to capture the absorption spectrum.
 At $\mu _0 H \approx$ 0.25 T, instead of mode degeneracy, we observe the avoided crossing, suggesting that the in- and out-of-phase oscillations are strongly hybridised~\cite{sud2020tunable, shiota2020tunable}.
 Figure~\ref{fig3}(e) plots peak positions extracted by individual curve fittings using derivative Lorentzian functions~\cite{rogdakis2019spin,sud2021tailoring,zhao2021growth}.
 Equation~(\ref{eq:eigenf}) with material parameters independently extracted in the static VSM measurements (Table~\ref{tab:tab1}) generates curves that are in reasonable agreement with experiment.
 This displays the applicability of the macro-spin model with the minimal set of phenomenological parameters for this type of experiments.
-To highlight the role of thickness asymmetry for gap opening, we also show two additional sets of model calculations for ($d_A$,$d_B$)=(3 nm, 3 nm) and (3 nm, 4 nm).
-The model shows that the spectral gap widens as the thickness asymmetry is increased.
+To highlight the role of thickness asymmetry for gap opening, we also show two additional sets of model calculations for ($d_A$,$d_B$)=(5 nm, 4 nm) and (5 nm, 5 nm).
+The model shows that the spectral gap widens as the thickness asymmetry is increased and the gap disappears in a symmetric system.
+Figures~\ref{fig3}(f-g) confirm this prediction for the symmetric sample NiFe(5 nm)/Ru(0.4 nm)/NiFe(5 nm) with similar thickness of two ferromagnets.
+The two modes cross each other at $\mu _0 H$ = 0.15 T with an absence of gap in this case.
+The presence of mode symmetry prevents them from hybridisation and the two modes are degenerate at the crossing point.
 Due to the asymmetry $d_A \neq d_B $, some of the coupling parameters in the off-diagonal blocks in Eq.~(\ref{eq:eigen}), i.e. $g_1$ and $g_2$, become non-zero, for instance through the prefactor $\left| \gamma _A \right| /\mu _0 M_A - \left| \gamma _B \right| / \mu _0 M_B $).
 Therefore, even for the case of $\theta = 90\degree$, the thickness asymmetry generates the hybridisation of in- and out-of-phase oscillations.